 On Friday, 30th August 2024, the inclusive sports event took place, featuring a range of adapted and challenging activities tailored to the needs of SEND participants.
 These included: Ergo bikes, Climbing walls, Disc golf, Archery, Badminton, Judo.

-Over 50 young people attended the event, with approximately 25% of them coming through the Bring it on Brum and StreetGames network.
+Over 50 young people attended the event, with approximately 25% of them coming through the Bring it on Brum! and StreetGames network.

-This event was designed based on the specific needs expressed by local SEND families and LTOs.
+This event was designed based on the specific needs expressed by local SEND families and organisations.
 A critical theme raised by these groups was the importance of trust.
 Parents wanted reassurance that the activities would cater to their children’s unique needs and be safe.
 For SEND young people, barriers such as new environments, unfamiliar people and activities could be daunting.
 Therefore, trust in the delivery, style and relevance of the event was paramount.

 The event exemplified the power of collaboration.
 Access Sport, StreetGames, Midland Mencap and several local sports providers came together to deliver a successful day that met the needs of SEND families.
 Volunteers, staff, and coaches ensured that the activities were delivered in the right style—by skilled, compassionate youth coaches in a supportive, engaging manner.

 The event was not a standalone initiative; it was part of a larger vision to create sustainable local support.
-Access Sport will continue to engage with the SEND disability forum and LTOs in Perry Barr and Ladywood to ensure that local connections to sport are maintained and expanded.
+Access Sport will continue to engage with the SEND disability forum and organisations in Perry Barr and Ladywood to ensure that local connections to sport are maintained and expanded.
 The potential for workforce development is also being explored, ensuring that local coaches and volunteers are trained to support SEND young people in an ongoing capacity.

 StreetGames and Access Sport are now looking at broader partnership funding opportunities.
 Through our connections with Ackers Adventure and The Andrew Simpson Foundation, we have identified additional funding streams and resources to further support SEND provision across Birmingham.
 There is also potential for StreetGames to support Access Sport’s national advocacy work on disability inclusion.